zonemaster/zonemaster-backend/docs/Installation.md

 sudo -u postgres psql -f ./cleanup-postgres.sql # MUST BE VERIFIED!
 ```

+#### 7.3.3 SQLite

+Remove the database file and recreate it following the installation instructions above.

 ### 7.4 Upgrade Zonemaster database

 If you upgrade your Zonemaster installation with a newer version of
 Zonemaster-Backend and keep the database, then you might have to upgrade the
 database to use it with the new version of Zonemaster-Backend.
 Please see the
 [upgrade][README.md-upgrade] information.

+For SQLite database upgrading is not needed as of now.

 -------